SSollestre/1510_assignment_04/README.md

 ## Any important comments you'd like to make about your work:
 We started assignment04 on November 23, 2022.

-Unittests that we were unable to test because of complexity:
+Unit tests that we were unable to test because of complexity:
 - function execute_challenge_protocol
 - function character_enemy_interaction
 - function chance_encounter